newrelic/node-newrelic/README.md

 to these people:

 * Hernan Silberman, for his work on the memcached instrumentation
-* Jeff Howell &lt;jhowell@kabam.com&gt;, for coming up with a much simpler way to instrument node-mongodb-native.
+* Jeff Howell &lt;jhowell@kabam.com&gt;, for coming up with a much simpler way to instrument node-mongodb-native, as well as pointing out a problem with the Connect instrumentation.

 ## Recent changes